ecpeter23/Hydrogen/README.md

 # Hydrogen

 Hydrogen is a simple, educational programming language implemented in C++.
 Designed to help beginners understand the fundamentals of compiler construction, Hydrogen covers key concepts such as tokenization, parsing, and code generation.
 This project demonstrates how to build a basic compiler that translates Hydrogen code into assembly, assembles it, and links it into an executable.
+It is made for Mac ARM64 architecture.

 ## Table of Contents
 - [Features](#features)